-- · Active, automatic notification.
+- Active, automatic notification.
 The specified users or monitoring devices are contacted directly.

-- Email notification
+- email notification

 - SNMP traps

 - Syslog notification

-- · Indirect notification
+- Indirect notification

 - Event log.
-If no direct notification is configured, users must check the log to determine which events have occurred
+If no direct notification is configured, users must check the log to determine which events have occurred.

 You can also log system performance data to use for device monitoring.
-See "Logs in the Configuration Menu" on page 155 for information on how to configure and use this data logging option.
+See "Logs in the Configuration Menu" in this manual for information on how to configure and use this data logging option.